frctl/fractal-docs/docs/guide/core-concepts/configuration-files.md

 Because it is just a JavaScript file, you can do things like use JavaScript to generate your context data for you, should you need to.
 Additionally, because it is imported as a NodeJS module, you can also `require` any third party NPM modules (or even your own module files) to help with any data-generation - including doing things like fetching data form external APIs.

-See the ~@TODOLINK @context-data', 'context data documentation') }} for more details on ways to make use of this powerful feature.
+See the [context data documentation](./context-data.html) for more details on ways to make use of this powerful feature.

 ### JSON format